flavorstudios/website/docs/architecture/page-header.md

 The `headingId` wire-up keeps `aria-labelledby` accurate while avoiding a second `<h1>` inside the dashboard shell.

+- The dashboard overview section inherits the layout heading inside `AdminDashboardPageClient`.
+If you render `DashboardOverview` in isolation (for example in Storybook or a custom shell), pass `showHeading` so it can render its own `<PageHeader>` without reintroducing duplicates in production.

 ## Secondary headings

 - Secondary panels within the dashboard should demote their headings to `h2` or